 If you could be guaranteed one thing in life (besides money), what would it be?

-If you could be the funniest or smartest person in the room, which would you choose?
+Which would you choose if you could be the funniest or smartest person in the room?

 If extraterrestrials landed on earth and offered to take you with them, would you go?